matheusfrancisco/clojure-guide-to-study/README.md

-# Clojure Projects

-This is my guide to study Clojure.

-Always learning new things about functional programming...

-send me recomendation: matheusmachadoufsc@gmail.com
+# Experimentals code is a place where I use to put courses code I had study

 ## Recommended books
  - Clojure for the brave em true